 In the default setting, the lens’ minimum focus length is 59” whereas the distance reduces to 37.4” when the macro mode is engaged.
 This ensures that it has the versatility to be used for a variety of purposes.
 There are different versions available that you can use on your Pentax, Sony, Nikon, Canon, as well as Konica Minolta DSLRs.
 If you are an avid enthusiast operating on a budget, this would be a wise choice for you.

 The Nikon 70-200mm f/2.8 is a Professional, fast aperture, telephoto zoom lens with Vibration Reduction, and Nano Crystal coat.
 Rated as one of the best Nikon Lenses and overall telephoto lenses of all time, this lens is a dream lens to most Photographers, having the ability to take photos in low light at fast shutter speeds, its perfect for low light sports photography and situations that don’t provide enough natural light (which would massively affect most other telephoto lenses).

 The Nikon 70-200mm is a fantastic mid-long range lens, and is truly one of the best lenses for dslr cameras you can buy.

 The Key Features of this lens are as follows:

 - 70-200mm zoom range (DX equivalent: 105-300mm).

-- Vibration Reduction II (VR II) stabilization system with Normal and Active modes.
+- Vibration Reduction II (VR II) stabilisation system with Normal and Active modes.
 Lets you use shutter speeds that are up to 4 stops slower.

 - Nano Crystal coat reduces ghost and flare.

-- 7 ED glass elements to minimize chromatic aberration.
+- 7 ED glass elements to minimise chromatic aberration.

 - SWM (Silent Wave Motor) for whisper quiet and fast autofocus